miker704/Strife/patches.md

 ## Future additions and pending changes

-- Preparing to update to react 18
+- Preparing to update to React v18
   - Changes will require fixing setInvervals, setTimeouts, modals that popup on within components other than the ModalMangerContainer.

 - Action and process flow of banning and kicking users from a server or a dmServer will be reworked and